om-arya/FinSight/README.md

 - A RESTful API design, following architectural principles such as statelessness, separation of concerns, and the Model-View-Controller (MVC) pattern.
 - A modern React interface with asset price visualization, card/list views for holdings, and market statistics.
 - Intuitive UI elements for CRUD (Create, Read, Update, Delete) operations on data via HTTP requests.
-- Automated Daily Price Updates via a Node.js cron job with a GitHub Actions workflow to fetch and store daily asset prices.
+- Automated daily price updates via a Node.js cron job with a GitHub Actions workflow to fetch and store daily asset prices.
 - A PostgreSQL database running on a Docker container to store and access user and asset data efficiently.

 <a id="suggestions"></a>